2024-2025 Course Catalog

 3. submit a pre-student teaching portfolio documenting progress toward the teacher education program standards.

-4. Student teach for a full school semester.
+4. Student teach for a semester.

 • For secondary and all-levels certification: complete a fall or spring semester of student teaching in the vicinity of Lawrence, in Chicago (through our affiliation with the Chicago Center), or internationally (with nine weeks near Lawrence and nine weeks abroad).